Overview

 Careers and your future

-Our students have had great success in seeking employment once they have completed their course.
-Many have come from, and then continue to work for, government agencies in the UK and abroad — we have taught police, military, and other government officials from the United States, Canada, Switzerland, Finland, Norway, Belgium, Turkey, Japan, Jordan, the Philippines, Brunei, Thailand, Indonesia, Korea, Botswana and several other nations beside.
+Our students have had great success in gaining employment once they have completed their course.
+Many have come from, and then continue to work for, government agencies in the UK and abroad - we have taught police, military, and other government officials from the United States, Canada, Switzerland, Finland, Norway, Belgium, Turkey, Japan, Jordan, the Philippines, Brunei, Thailand, Indonesia, Korea, Botswana and several other nations beside.

 Within the UK, students with no service experience have gone on to work for the British Security Service, the Metropolitan Police Counter-Terrorism Centres, the Serious Organised Crime Agency, and other departments of government.
 Many students have noted to us that the innovative studies they undertook on our programme were important topics of discussion in their interviews.
 Those already in Government employment have successfully used their MAs to leverage promotion or commissioning.